HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

         searchMiddlewareService: "SEARCH_DEPLOYMENT_NAME-search-middleware-query"
     ```

-2. Replace the `SEARCH_DEPLOYMENT_NAME` placeholder with the deployment name that you used during the Helm install section.
-Replacing the placeholder allows haproxy to pass through traffic to the Search Middleware.
+    Replace the `SEARCH_DEPLOYMENT_NAME` placeholder with the deployment name that you used during the Helm install section.
+Replacing the placeholder allows haproxy to pass through traffic to the search middleware.

-3. After adjusting the `custom-values.yaml`, use Helm upgrade to apply the changes:
+2. After adjusting the `custom-values.yaml`, use Helm upgrade to apply the changes:

   ```sh
   helm upgrade DX_DEPLOYMENT_NAME -n YOUR_NAMESPACE -f custom-values.yaml path/to/hcl-dx-deployment-vX.X.X_XXXXXXXX-XXXX.tar.gz